-"I won't manage to do it as nicely, Bocha.
+"I won't manage to replay it so nicely, Bocha.
 Let us better bow to him very politely.
 I have seen it somewhere, it looks quite cool."

-And they both bowed to him as synchronously and respectfully as they could, spreading their fins wide apart.
+And they both bowed to him as synchronously and respectfully as good as they could, spreading their fins wide apart.

-"Well, umm...," the one whose name was Jocha finally spoke, "well, so...
-We are kinda glad to see you too, our new umm... unknown kin."
+"Well, umm...," the one whose name was Jocha finally spoke, "well, so, we are kinda glad to see you too, our new umm... unknown kin."

 "Where are you from, fellow?"
-The one whose name was Bocha curiously interrupted that, not very intelligent speech.
-"So what's your name?"
+The one whose name was Bocha curiously interrupted not very intelligent speech.
+"And what's your name?"

-"I am Bizuka," he replied simply, realizing that he overdid his greeting speech.
+"I am Bizuka," he simply replied, understanding that he overdid his inaugural speech.

-Then Bizuka clenched his fin into a fist and discreetly showed it to dolphin Chio.
+Then Bizuka clenched his fin into fist and showed it stealthily to dolphin Chio.